ericabxy/opend6/docs/_skills/Swimming.md

 Swim in rough waves             | Moderate
 Swim during a heavy storm       | Difficult
 Save another drowning character | Very Difficult

+> Moving and surviving in a liquid medium.